 The weather in Madre de Dios can be characterized as hot and humid with temperatures ranging from 25 to 30ºC or 77 to 86ºF.
 In June and July however, the temperature can fall drop due to wind coming from the South.
 The rainy season usually begins sometime in November and holds on until April.

 Many travellers who visit the department of Madre de Dios, start their tour in Puerto Maldonado, the capital of the region.
 Here, you can visit the main square, eat in local restaurants and enjoy your time before or after an exciting jungle trip.
-Two popular natural parks can be found in Madre de Dios and offer tourists the exciting possibility to experience the Peruvian rainforest: Manú National Park
+Two popular natural parks can be found in Madre de Dios and offer tourists the exciting possibility to experience the Peruvian rainforest: Manú National Park and Tambopata Nature Reserve.

 There are some festivals in and around Madre de Dios which are worth visiting.
 Starting in the beginning of February until the end of March, the Peruvian Carnival plays an important role in Madre de Dios.
 Colourful parades and competitions of different carnival groups as well as fun beauty pageants take place in the main streets of the city during this time.